Best Air Purifier

 Best on a Tight Budget

-With the AC4300BPTCA's lower price tag, you lose some of the bells and whistles, most notably a built-in air quality meter.
+You lose some of the bells and whistles with the AC4300BPTCA's lower price tag, most notably a built-in air quality meter.
 You also lose some capacity — the CADR of 100 indicates it is better suited to a smaller, 150 square foot room over a larger living area.
 If your allergy or respiratory concerns are severe and/or you plan on using your purifier in a large space, we would recommend you invest in one of our top models we've suggested.
-However, for use in a smaller bedroom, the GermGuardian AC4300BPTCA offers great performance at a below-average price.
+However, the GermGuardian AC4300BPTCA offers great performance for use in a smaller bedroom at a below-average price.

 Read review: GermGuardian AC4300BPTCA